-- These re-measurement amounts will be recovered by amortizing the prior years' annual remeasurements over the expected average service period of the plan members. - The Company's cost of pension benefits for its funded plans are considered for rate setting based on the Company's cash contributions to the pension funds as described in note 9 (d) below.
-Pension adjustments related to the adoption of IFRS and subsequent re-measurements are deferred and are considered for rate setting purposes as cash contributions to the pension funds are made. - Interest rate hedges are considered for rate setting over the term of the debt instrument that was hedged. - In order to mitigate the effect on its operations of unpredictable and uncontrollable factors, principally unanticipated fluctuations in air traffic levels, the Company maintains a rate stabilization mechanism.
-Amounts are added to or deducted from the rate stabilization account based upon variations from amounts used when establishing customer service charges. - In addition, for certain transactions where the timing of the cash flows differs significantly from the accounting recognition, the Company recognizes other regulatory deferral accounts in order to defer the accounting recognition to the period in which they will be considered for rate setting. - 8) The Company recovers the annual cost of the LTD contributions to the funded plan.
+- 1) These re-measurement amounts will be recovered by amortizing the prior years' annual remeasurements over the expected average service period of the plan members. - 5) The Company's cost of pension benefits for its funded plans are considered for rate setting based on the Company's cash contributions to the pension funds as described in note 9 (d) below.
+Pension adjustments related to the adoption of IFRS and subsequent re-measurements are deferred and are considered for rate setting purposes as cash contributions to the pension funds are made. - 6) In order to mitigate the effect on its operations of unpredictable and uncontrollable factors, principally unanticipated fluctuations in air traffic levels, the Company maintains a rate stabilization mechanism.
+Amounts are added to or deducted from the rate stabilization account based upon variations from amounts used when establishing customer service charges.

+In addition, for certain transactions where the timing of the cash flows differs significantly from the accounting recognition, the Company recognizes other regulatory deferral accounts in order to defer the accounting recognition to the period in which they will be considered for rate setting.